 Filming In The Sheldrick Wildlife Centre

-This wildlife trust was established by Dr Dame Daphne in the year of 1977.
+Filming in the Sheldrick Wildlife Centre.
+Dr. Dame Daphne established this wildlife trust in the year of 1977.
 The trust was set up in memory of her late husband David William sheldrick whom the trust is named after.
 The main purpose of establishing this trust was to put measures that enabled conservation and protection of wildlife.
 It has been very successful in conserving and rescuing several animal orphans mostly the elephants.
 The trust also have projects of protecting the environment and community awareness.

 What you need to film in Kenya